ASMunknown/PingScan/README.md

 # PingScan
-You can scan your network to recognisse the IPs that respond to ping.
+PingScan lets you scan your network to recognize the IPs that respond to ping.

-Run `python pingScan.py --base 192.168` to specify a different network prefix.
+Run `python3 pingScan.py --base 192.168` to specify a different network prefix.

 * Important: This program should be executed with administrator privileges.